In this article...

 References

-[i] https://help.arrivabus.co.uk/faqs/north-west-and-wales/using_bus/smoking
+[i] https://news.sky.com/story/vaping-in-cars-with-children-to-be-banned-under-new-plans-13506993

-[ii] https://www.stagecoachbus.com/help-and-contact/faqs/can-i-use-my-ecigarette-on-the-bus
+[ii] https://www.nhs.uk/better-health/quit-smoking/ready-to-quit-smoking/vaping-to-quit-smoking/vaping-myths-and-the-facts

-[iii] https://www.gwr.com/help-and-support/faqs/travelling-with-gwr
+[iii] https://bills.parliament.uk/publications/64740/documents/7852

-[iv] https://media.northernrailway.co.uk/news/northern-warns-sly-vapers-to-give-it-up-or-get-off-the-train-after-receiving-dozens-of-complaints
+[iv] https://help.arrivabus.co.uk/faqs/north-west-and-wales/using_bus/smoking

-[v] https://www.bbc.co.uk/news/articles/cx2p012090do
+[v] https://www.stagecoachbus.com/help-and-contact/faqs/can-i-use-my-ecigarette-on-the-bus

-[vi] https://content.tfl.gov.uk/11-15-smoking-e-cigarettes-policy.pdf
+[vi] https://www.gwr.com/help-and-support/faqs/travelling-with-gwr

-[vii] https://www.gatwick-airport-guide.co.uk/e-cigarettes.html
+[vii] https://media.northernrailway.co.uk/news/northern-warns-sly-vapers-to-give-it-up-or-get-off-the-train-after-receiving-dozens-of-complaints

-[viii] https://www.arnoldclark.com/blog/advice/vaping-while-driving
+[viii] https://www.bbc.co.uk/news/articles/cx2p012090do

-[ix] https://healthmedia.blog.gov.uk/2024/11/05/the-tobacco-and-vapes-bill-what-you-need-to-know/
+[xii] https://healthmedia.blog.gov.uk/2024/11/05/the-tobacco-and-vapes-bill-what-you-need-to-know/

-[x] https://www.bbc.co.uk/newsround/articles/c4gpe9l47jdo
+[xiii] https://www.bbc.co.uk/newsround/articles/c4gpe9l47jdo